 Common driver errors that can cause a tanker truck accident include:

 - Running a stop sign or red light

 - Failure to check blind spots

 Just like with regular cars, commercial vehicles require routine maintenance to ensure there isn’t damage or defects that could lead to an accident.
 The driver should inspect their tanker truck before and during their driving shift.
 If they notice any issues, they must report it to the trucking company and promptly repair it.
-If they ignore damage or don’t complete adequate inspections, they could become liable for an accident.
+They could become liable for accidents if they ignore damage or don’t complete adequate inspections.

 Additional Dangers With Tanker Truck Accidents

 If you get into an accident with a tanker truck, there’s more than just the collision you need to worry about.
 Although you could suffer physical harm from the crash itself, there are other factors you should understand to avoid additional injuries.

 - Chemical Leaks: Most tanker crashes result in cargo spills or leaks.
 If it’s a toxic substance or flammable chemical, you could suffer severe burns or hurt in an explosion.
 You should maintain a safe distance from the commercial vehicle involved in your accident while waiting for law enforcement to arrive.